shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-2.md

 ```

-Last but not the least, 2D Texture Array is coming together with 3D Texture feature.
+Last but not the least, the 2D Texture Array concept is available with the 3D Texture feature.
+That is, multiple 3D textures can be stored in an array that can be accessed.
 It has its own sampler: `sampler2DArray`, but it shares the `texImage3D` GL functions.
 Here's an example call: